Ravnur-Inc/ams-api-replacement-demo-app/docs/drm-user-guide.md

 # How to configure and test DRM feature
 RMS supports Google Widevine, Microsof PlayReady and Apple FairPlay DRM technologies, each of them can be used on appropriate devices and operation systems.
-You can find full Platform Compatibility table [here](https://www.drm.cloud/platform-compatibility).
+Please check full [Platform Compatibility](https://www.drm.cloud/platform-compatibility) table.
 RMS use EZDRM as license provider, so before start using DRM on RMS you need to create account on [EZDRM](https://www.ezdrm.com).
 When account is created you should store your EZDRM credentials in SQL DB table Settings as Key="ezdrm.username" Value="[username]", Key="ezdrm.password" Value="[password]".
 Note that this values are cached for 30 min.

 ## Widevine DRM